5 Things You Should Know...

 Enciclopedia del español en los Estados Unidos (Encyclopedia of the Spanish Language in the

-To improve library services to the Spanish-speaking and Hispanic culture groups at the local and national levels.
+To improve library services to multilingual and ethnic culture groups at the local and national levels.

 Current minutes and other materials available through ALA Connect